Warm Crab Dip

 Such a decadent and delicious appetizer!
 Can’t stop eating this when it’s out!

-Thanks so much Gina!
-We find it that way too.
-When I bring this to my cousin’s house, she can’t get enough of it and will take the leftovers and put it on bagels or english muffins. 🙂 Thanks for letting me know.
-I appreciate it.
+Thanks so much, Gina!
+When I bring this to my cousin’s house, she can’t get enough of it and will take the leftovers and put it on bagels or english muffins. 🙂

 I will make this with Lobster as an app. at my husband’s 80th birthday.